Michigan–Penn State football rivalry: Early history and Lloyd Carr era

-Head coaching change at Michigan
+Head coaching changes at both schools

-On November 19, 2007, it was announced publicly that Lloyd Carr would retire at the end of the 2007 season after spending thirteen seasons as head coach of Michigan.
-Carr's final game as head coach was a 41–35 win against number nine Florida in the 2008 Capital One Bowl.
-At the time of his retirement, Carr had compiled a 9–2 record against Penn State.
-On December 17, 2007, it was announced that West Virginia head coach Rich Rodriguez would replace Carr as head coach of Michigan.
-Rodriguezes first game against Penn State was on October 18, 2008.
-Michigan arrived at the game unranked after a difficult 2–4 start to the season.
-Penn State entered the game ranked at number three after an undefeated 7–0 start to the season.
-Penn State ended their nine game losing streak to Michigan with a 46–17 win in what was Penn States first victory over the Wolverines since 1996.
-Penn State ended the season with an 11–2 record which culminated in a 38–24 loss to number four ranked USC in the 2009 Rose Bowl.
-Michigan finished the season with a 3–9 record which represented the programs first losing season since 1967 and the most losses for a season in the history of the program.
+Carr retired at the end of the 2007 season after spending 13 seasons as head coach of Michigan.
+He compiled a 9–2 record against Penn State.
+Former West Virginia head coach Rich Rodriguez was named to replace Carr as head coach of Michigan.
+Rodriguez' first game against Penn State was on October 18, 2008.
+Michigan arrived at the game unranked after a rough 2–4 start to the season.
+Penn State entered the game ranked third in the country after a 7–0 start.
+Penn State ended their nine game losing streak to Michigan with a decisive 46–17 win.
+Penn State ended the season with an 11–2 record which culminated in a loss to USC in the 2009 Rose Bowl.
+Michigan finished the season with a 3–9 record which represented the program's first losing season since 1967 and the most losses for a season in the history of the program.